 - 1. To impart knowledge on various hearing impairment and associated therapy - 2.
-To study about the syndromes and speech processors in children: Multi disciplinary management - the corner stone of effective habilitationmedical management - investigating the causes of deafness - genetic counselling.
+To study about the syndromes and speech processors

 Medical Rehabilitation of Persons with Hearing Impairment(HI) : Introduction and advantages of early identification for children with HI - consequences of late identification of HI -screening modes and durations - advantages and disadvantages of current screening methods - preferred model for hearing screening and follow up.
 The Management of deafness